mangosystem/opengxt/README.md

-## Spatial Statistics Tools for GeoTools, GeoServer WPS, uDig Processing Toolbox
+## Spatial Tools for GeoTools, GeoServer WPS, uDig

 ### Overview
 The goal of this project is to provide a spatial statistics tools for Geotools, Geoserver WPS, uDig Statistics Toolbox